 Commander Raine Vinyaya also gets it in The Atlantis Complex.
 Clearly, this is not a good rank for the LEP.

 Firewing While the villain Goth returns from the dead, Shade ascends to the true afterlife.

 In "The Grey Griffins: The Clockwork Chronicles," during the end of the first book, a boy named Robert gets killed, without any chance of coming back, after his spirit's host, a large war robot, is disassembled.

 Lots of characters die in fairly straightforward ways in the Harry Potter books but the demise of Sirius Black in Harry Potter and the Order of the Phoenix - knocked through a magic portal during a battle with the Death Eaters - left some wriggle room to bring him back.
-Nope - he's gone for good.
+Nope - no ghost, no magic portrait, no talking diary - he's gone for good.

 Guy Gavriel Kay's The Lions of Al-Rassan builds up the hope that when Ammar ibn Khairan and Roderigo Belmonte duel, they will both survive.
 That is not what happens, and one of them dies (with the other receiving a permanent wound, but otherwise getting a pretty happy ending).
 Quite a few other characters are permanently killed as well.

 In Warrior Cats, most of the cats who die either end up in StarClan or the Dark Forest, but they're dead all the same and are unable to come back to life, even though some of the dead cats can interact with the living.